 If you have questions or want to make an appointment, call us!
 Oral and Maxillofacial Surgery Associates (OMSA) Phone Number 505-881-1130.

-After your complete evaluation, Dr. Candelaria, Dr. Mitchell or Dr. Hagen will make a treatment recommendation that may include a surgical procedure.
+After your complete evaluation, Dr. Candelaria or Dr. Mitchell will make a treatment recommendation that may include a surgical procedure.
 Drs.
-Candelaria, Mitchell and Hagen offer their patients a wide range of anesthetic choices for the surgical procedure.
+Candelaria and Mitchell offer their patients a wide range of anesthetic choices for the surgical procedure.
 You will have the option of choosing one or more of the following methods to control your pain and anxiety: Local anesthesia that numbs the surgical area, intravenous sedation for a more profound relaxation, and general anesthesia for a sleep-like state during the procedure.
 The doctors are licensed in New Mexico to administer General Anesthesia and IV Sedation.
 All procedures are performed with the highest standard of care in monitoring and anesthetic care.
 The doctors will explain all options to you and assist you in making the most appropriate anesthetic decision.

 Anesthesia as an outpatient in our office can vary from Local Anesthesia to General Anesthesia.